Impact of the COVID-19 pandemic on childrens wellbeing

-As a practicing GP and expert on family health Dr Ellie knows how best to support parents and children.
+As a practising GP and expert on family health, Dr Ellie knows how best to support parents and children.
 She joined the business as Development Ambassador in August 2021 and along with Nourishment Ambassador, Annabel Karmel MBE, and Movement Ambassador, Imogen Mohammed, is supporting Gymfinity Kids with guidance on enhancing children’s mental, physical and emotional wellbeing.

 At the start of this new school year, Dr Ellie shares her top tips to combat the negative impact of the pandemic, to adopt healthy habits and to support children’s mental wellbeing.